diogocanut/blockchain-sniffer/README.md

 This sniffer realizes a X number of connections (set maxConnections variable) to different blockchain nodes and listen to every transaction or new block.
-Also storing transactions on postgresql with psycopg2 and a not completed feature to parse transactions scriptPubKey into respectives opcodes.
+Also storing transactions on postgresql with psycopg2 and a not completed feature to parse transaction scriptPubKey into respectives opcodes.

 # Running